swissalpine/GARMIN-xDrip-Spike-Nightscout-Watchface/README.md

 ------------------------
 ## **Changelog**

+V3.60 - Possibility to secure Nightscout with a readable token; alarm clock icon to show active alarms (all credits for these extensions to Trenar!)
 V3.56 - Fix for display error with double trend arrows (Thanks to Trenar!) </br>
 V3.55 - New function and setting: Low power mode (recommended for devices with amoled display) </br>
 V3.52 - Support for new devices </br>